 Plus, people are more mobile and therefore able to participate in the workforce independent of their location.
 Shared economies such as Uber and Etsy are dominating their markets presenting more and more opportunities for everyone to get a share.

-These work from anywhere jobs have many unique benefits including:
+These stay at home jobs have many unique benefits including:

-1. You can set up a home office the way you want with a work from anywhere job
+1. You can set up a home office the way you want with a work from home job

 Not into working from a cubicle with an uncomfortable rolling chair?
 Have you always wanted a standing desk but your employer never supported such arrangements?